Elitro/Webpage/src/blog/webpack/webpack-build.md

 ### ESLint

-Linting is a powerful tool to avoid errors or simply to maintain a similar coding style between multiple developers in a project.

-TODO: A more compreensive explanation on linting
+Linting derives from `Lint`, a software originally written for the C language which flagged suspicious behaviors by performing `static analysis`.
+Basically it will look at the code and point out obvious errors or improvements which you can perform without even needing to run the code.

+Most projects also use some sort of linting, therefore learning to use one is highly beneficial.
+I passively used the one angular-cli provides out of the box, but i really started looking at it more carefully after having to follow a lint config for a job interview assignment.

+Another great benefit is helping you learn the language.
+For example after my linting warned me over and over to use `let` instead of `var` and even `const` in some situations, it made me research on these declaration which in turn led me to understand them and make my code more safe and optimized.

+Lastly, because big projects are prone to become confusing due to each developer's own coding style, linting helps the project maintain a consistent style throughout.
+One example would be a rule to enforce component selectors prefix.

-ESLint is a very popular plugin, which includes big name companies coding styles such as Google or AirBnB.
+One of the most popular linting plugins is ESLint, it includes big name companies coding styles, such as Google or AirBnB.

 You will first need to install eslint:
 ```